SadushaNadeesh/ramp-up-project/README.md

 Title: Develop a system with following features to auto mobile club and deploy on dockers.

-Tools : Services- NodeJS (Using NestJS)
+Tools : Services- NodeJS (Using NestJS) [GraphQL, Bull Job, Socketcluster]
 		Frontend- Angular 11

 Guide line: